evolbioinfo/booster-web/webapp/templates/help.md

 	   4. Booster log file with 2 parts:
 		  1. Transfer score per taxa (2 columns, "Taxon : Transfer Score");
 		  2. Most transfered taxa per branch (4 columns: Branch Id\tp\tAverage distance\tsemicolumn separated list of most transfered taxa with their respective transfer index)
-    3. Tree visualizer that highlights branches with a support greater than the cutoff given by the slider.
+    3. Tree visualizer that highlights branches with a support (FBP or TBE) greater than the cutoff given by the slider.

 ## Generating reference and bootstrap trees

-Ig you want to generate reference and bootstrap trees with other means, you may do it using the following commands:
+If you want to generate reference and bootstrap trees via other means, you can do it using the following commands:

 * PhyML: Input file: alignment, Phylip format
 ```bash